 Any senior violating discipline policy including but not limited to drugs, alcohol, or vandalism will not go on the senior trip.
 This is in regard to incidents on school property/ at school events.

-If a senior is not allowed to, or chooses not to, attend senior trip they will be required to attend school on the days in which senior trip is taking place.
+If a senior is not allowed to, or chooses not to, attend Senior Trip they will be required to attend school on the days in which the Senior Trip is taking place.